wuzhengy/TAU/README.md

 5. if not find longest chain in 2x block windows, then self mining ????

 6. if received block shows a valid higher difficulty than current difficulty  {
-    if the fork happens prior to the ImmutablePointBlock and within the WarningRange, go to (7) for voting.
+    if the fork happens in the voting range, go to (7) for voting.
-    if the fork happens piror to the WarningRange, throw warning to user, go to (9) verify this chain's transactions from the ImmutablePointBlock;
+    if the fork happens in the WarningRange, throw warning to user, go to (12)
+    if the fork happens in the mutable range, verify this chain's transactions from the ImmutablePointBlock;
-    if verification successful and populate new states, new longest block identified.
+    if verification successful, new longest block identified.
     }
    go to (9)

 7. collecting logN number of peers from all address space for voting.

-8. new ImmutablePointBlock voted. goto (1)
+8. new ImmutablePointBlock voted. goto (12)

-9. if TAUpk not qualifies POT block producing requirments; or no peers or own has new information go to (1) generate new block put into DHT populate leveldb database.
+9. if exceed DefaultMaxBlocktime, go to (10). if peer peer not qualifies POT block producing difficulty go to (12)

+10. generate new block
-10. go to step (1)
+12. go to step (1)
 ```
 ---
 # System config